Last Updated on October 22, 2022

 Moving average slope (backtest strategy)

 Finding good signals in the random chaos called the financial market is not an easy job and as such, one has to seek out every possible way to analyze the markets.
 In the search for an edge in the market, people create more indicators from existing ones.
 One of such derivative indicators is the moving average slope.
 And now, you may be wondering what that is.
 You might also wonder how you can make profitable moving average slope strategies in the markets?
+What are the best settings?

 Yes, moving average slope strategies do work.
 Our backtests show that a moving average slope can be used profitably for both mean-reversion and trend-following strategies on stocks.